 A lot has changed in how a company goes about setting up their employee benefit plan.
-The costs, risks and potential consequences reign immensely on a company in an effort to attract and retain great employees and be deemed an employer of choice.
+The costs, risks and potential consequences reign immensely on a company to attract and retain great employees and be deemed an employer of choice.
 Strictly setting up an insured benefit plan is not the only solution as it once was considered.
-Employers are smarter, aware of the potential cost consequences to misuse or making the plan too rich and the potential for huge renewal increases.
+Employers are smarter, aware of the potential cost consequences to misuse or making the plan too rich, and the potential for huge renewal increases.

 Employers are becoming more aware of the potential options available to them.
 They are also becoming increasingly aware of the fees associated with certain plans.
 Employers want to make their employee benefit plans sustainable.
-In an effort to make this happen, companies need to look at how they can modernize a benefit plan.
+To make this happen, companies need to look at how they can modernize a benefit plan.

 At the end of the day, employers want to